bitmodo/bitform/doc/vision.md

 Any type of item should be able to be purchased from this type of store.
 That means that physical items should be able to be purchased, notifying the seller that an order has been made.
 It also means that digital items should be able to be purchased, handling whatever logic must go into delivering the product to the buyer.
-On top of that, those two shouldn't be the only types of products that can be purched.
+On top of that, those two shouldn't be the only types of products that can be purchased.
 The API should allow for other types of products to be purchased as well.

 Given that this API deals with money, it must be extremely secure.